 Permits are given out on a first-come first-served basis.
 They are available at 3:30 pm the day before your hike.

 When we did this (July 2020), closing time of the visitor center was at 6 pm.
-After a 15-minute safety briefing at 4:30 pm (note, the time has changed since we did this and they are now handed out at 3:30 pm), the permits were given out to the first 15 people that arrived to the meeting.
-On busy days, people start lining up as early as and hour and a half hour before the permits were handed out.
+After a 15-minute safety briefing at 3:30 pm, the permits were given out to the first 15 people that arrived to the meeting.
+On busy days, people start lining up as early as an hour and a half hour before the permits were handed out.

-If you want to make sure that you get a permit, plan to arrive at least 30 minutes before the scheduled time, but you might need as much as a full hour on busy days (weekends and holidays).
+If you want to make sure that you get a permit, plan to arrive 1 hour before the scheduled time, but you might need as much as 2 hours or more on busy days (weekends and holidays).

-To Summarize: If you plan to hike the Gunnison Route on Saturday, July 10, then you need to be at the south rim visitor center by 3 pm on July 9 (although 2:30 pm or even 2 pm is even better).
+To Summarize: If you plan to hike the Gunnison Route on Saturday, July 10, then you need to be at the south rim visitor center by 2:30 pm on July 9 (although 1:30 pm is even better).
 After attending the brief safety meeting, a park ranger will give you your permit for your group.
 The permit is free.

 For more information about the permit, visit the National Park Service website.